John Billingsley: Early life and education

-Billingsley was born in Media, Pennsylvania, and subsequently lived in Huntsville, Alabama and Slidell, Louisiana before his family settled in Weston, Connecticut.
+Billingsley was born May 20, 1960 in Media, Pennsylvania, and subsequently lived in Huntsville, Alabama, and Slidell, Louisiana, before his family settled in Weston, Connecticut.

 He graduated from Bennington College in 1982.

 Career

 Early work

-Billingsley's first on-screen role was in 1991 as a difficult customer making a return in a customer service training video produced by Nintendo of America.
+Billingsley's second on-screen role was in 1991 as a difficult customer making a return in a customer service training video produced by Nintendo of America.
 He made an appearance in "It Happened in Juneau", a third-season episode of the TV comedy-drama Northern Exposure, playing a patient treated by Marilyn.

-He then appeared in The X-Files episode "Three of a Kind", as a friend of the Lone Gunmen who turns out to be a government spy.
-He played Bill Gates in a sketch on Seattle comedy show Almost Live!
+Billingsley subsequently appeared in The X-Files episode "Three of a Kind", as a friend of the Lone Gunmen who turns out to be a government spy.
+He played Bill Gates in a sketch on Seattle comedy show Almost Live!.
 One of Billingsley's earliest film roles was in the 2001 made-for-television historical drama Just Ask My Children, in which he played corrupt lawyer Andrew Gines.